jennpeare/jennpeare.github.io/_posts/2014-04-26-java-multithreading-noodle-gourmet-edition.md

 title: Java multithreading - Noodle Gourmet edition
 ---

-It's the night before my Software Methodology exam, Vicki and I are hungry and decided to order food from Noodle Gourmet, and I think I am having too much fun learning how thread synchronization works in Java.
+It's the night before my Software Methodology exam, Vicki and I are hungry and decided to order food from Noodle Gourmet...and I think I am having too much fun learning how thread synchronization works in Java.

-(For those of you who don't know me: Vicki is my flatmate and partner in crime, and I detest all seafood. ^_^)
+(For those of you who don't know me: Vicki is my flatmate and partner in crime, and I detest all seafood hahaha)

 ```
 public class Conversation {